message_cache

 async get_recent(platform, channel_id, count=50)[source]

-Return the count most recent cached messages (newest first).
+Return the count most recent cached messages for a channel.

 Return type: